PKBeam/AMWin-RP/README.md

 <hr/>

 ## Last.FM Scrobbling
 Scrobbling to Last.FM is supported.
 You will need your own Last.FM API Key and Key Secret.
-To generate one, go to https://www.last.fm/api and select "Get and API Account."
+To generate one, go to https://www.last.fm/api and select "Get an API Account."
 Use these two pieces of information along with your Last.FM username and password:

 ![AMWin-RP-Scrobbler_Settings](https://user-images.githubusercontent.com/317772/215867741-2999591c-35eb-442a-a349-b8e9046634fb.png)